TheIoTLearningInitiative/EmbeddedLinux/documentation/Kernel.md

     EXTRAVERSION =
     NAME = TOSSUG Baby Fish

-ToDo Explain Linux Kernel Version, do we have this under Operating System?

-## Explain how we give support ot Linux Kernel
+ToDo Explain Linux Kernel Version, do we have this under Operating System?, Explain how we give support ot Linux Kernel

 > Intel Silvermont (Atom)